christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-...sections 5 through 8 contained in depth analysis and illustrations of how attention-based bidirectional recurrent neural networks are constructed mathematically, how they work and their lay intutions...
+...sections 5 through 8 contained in depth analysis and illustrations of how attention-based bidirectional long-short term memory recurrent neural networks are constructed mathematically, how they work and their lay intutions...

 <br/>